 6. Don’t Die In The Woods Emergency Sleeping Bag With Hood

 If you want a space blanket that will keep you fully covered without blowing free in the wind, try the Don’t Die In The Woods Emergency Sleeping Bag With Hood.
 Described as the toughest Mylar sleeping bag on the market, the DDITW bag is made with tear-resistant, extra-thick HeatFlex Mylar that is stronger, more flexible and quieter than other space blankets.
 The windproof and waterproof sleeping bag is designed with a headcover to help ensure users don’t lose body heat through their heads.
-Customers can choose from three colors and will like that DDITW donate a percentage of their profits to conservation efforts.

 Pros: The DDITW sleeping bag weighs only 7 oz and comes in a reusable nylon bag that fits in the palm of your hand, making this a lightweight and compact survival tool that is easy to keep in your car or bring on long trips.